ianlewis/kay/docs/source/tutorial.rst

      'kay.auth.middleware.AuthenticationMiddleware',
    )

-Don't forget the comma after middleware definition because you need to place a comma after the element explicitly when a tuple has only one element.
+Don't forget the comma after the middleware definition because when a tuple has only one element, you need to place a comma after the element explicitly.

-このままでも認証自体は動くのですが、さらにユーザー情報を入れるモデルを
-自分で定義する事をお勧めします。後でユーザーに紐付く情報を殖やしたくなっ
-た時など、独自のモデルを定義しておいた方が何かと楽です。

-Google Account での認証を行う場合は ``kay.auth.models.GoogleUser`` を継 承したモデルを定義し、そのモデル名を ``settings.py`` の
-``AUTH_USER_MODEL`` に記載します(文字列で構いません)。
+After that, the auth module certainly work properly, I'd recommend you define a model for storing information of a user.
+If you want to have additional information later and so on, you can easily do this by your own model.

+If you use the authentication against Google Account and you want to define own model, you need to extend ``kay.auth.models.GoogleUser`` and set the name of this extended model to ``settings.AUTH_USER_MODEL`` as a string.

 myapp.models: